bhyde/plot-window/README.md

 -----

 The chart is drawn by [flot](http://www.flotcharts.org/), a javascript library.
-The page is rendered via Hunchentoot.
+The page is rendered via -Hunchentoot.
 The dynamic updating is done via websockets (with the help of [clws](http://www.cliki.net/clws)).
 A tangle of javascript glues it all together, and that's implemented using parenscript.
 Various